zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 so that, need to difference these two level user.
 YOUSELF(logging user) and other users(which are the handler of those booking items).

 # can use useContext to share state, and replace passing props to children components

+# Custom provider

+read the examples on the book Page 210, to understand the what is in the nutshell of the custom provider